bwu62/subshift/README.md

 # subshift subtitle syncer

-This is a new project, check back soon for updates.

 Couldn't find a subtitle syncer I liked so I just wrote my own.
 Currently only .srt files are supported (.ass file support may be added in the future)

+this is a work in progress, feel free to test it, submit issues, or fork it.

 ## Main methods: